KehindeG/Data402_bigdata_cloud/README.md

 <br>

 ### The 3 largest Cloud providers, and what makes them popular: <br>
-**AWS (Amazon Web Services):** Leads due to its early market entry, extensive service offerings, and robust global infrastructure.
+**AWS (Amazon Web Services):** Leads due to its early market entry, extensive service offerings, and robust global infrastructure.<br>
-**Microsoft Azure:** Excels with strong integration with Microsoft products, enterprise solutions, and hybrid cloud capabilities.
+**Microsoft Azure:** Excels with strong integration with Microsoft products, enterprise solutions, and hybrid cloud capabilities.<br>
-**GCP (Google Cloud Platform) :** Stands out with its leadership in data analytics, AI, high-performance network infrastructure, and commitment to open source and multi-cloud strategies.
+**GCP (Google Cloud Platform) :** Stands out with its leadership in data analytics, AI, high-performance network infrastructure, and commitment to open source and multi-cloud strategies.<br>

 <br>